{short description of image}

 History and Description

 Here is the article on Chersonesus from the 11th edition of Encyclopedia Britannica.Cherson.
-We have created a discussion board for visitors who would like to comment about and discuss Chersonesus.

 This site plan map of the ancient city is located in the museum.